awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Modify.md

 1. In the **Modify Cluster** window, make the modifications that you want\.
 Options include:
    + Description
+   + Cluster mode \- To modify cluster mode from **Disabled** to **Enabled**, you must first set the cluster mode to **Compatible**\.

+     Compatible mode allows your Redis clients to connect using both cluster mode enabled and cluster mode disabled\.
+After you migrate all Redis clients to use cluster mode enabled, you can then complete cluster mode configuration and set the cluster mode to **Enabled**\.
    + Engine Version Compatibility
 **Important**
 You can upgrade to newer engine versions\.
 If you upgrade major engine versions, for example from 5\.0\.6 to 6\.0, you need to select a parameter group family that is compatible with the new engine version\.
 For more information on doing so, see [Upgrading engine versions](VersionManagement.md)\.
 However, you can't downgrade to older engine versions except by deleting the existing cluster and creating it again\.